 Since being elected in 2015 Alex has earned a cross party reputation as an independent-minded and thoughtful MP.
 Considered as "up-and-coming" and a “rising star” of the 2015 intake, he is regularly described as one of Parliament’s “nice guys”.

-Alex serves on the influential Justice Select Committee.
+Alex served on the influential Justice Select Committee.
 He is a Chair of the All Party Parliamentary Group (APPG) on Pro Bono and Public Legal Education; Vice-Chair of the APPG on Cycling; Vice-Chair of the APPG on Bees; Vice-Chair of the APPG on Eating Disorders; and a member of the APPG for Highways Maintenance, amongst others.

 In early 2018 Alex was appointed Parliamentary Private Secretary (PPS) to the Department of Education.
 Prior to his appointment Alex chaired the f40 education fair funding group, representing the 40 local education authorities worst impacted by the decade-old arbitrary education funding formula.
 This campaign led to the Government introducing a new national funding formula for schools which has seen millions of pounds of additional cash earmarked for Cheltenham’s schools.

 As a result of his work, he was singled out for praise by the then Education Secretary Justine Greening.
 She said: “I would like to take this opportunity to pay tribute to him (Alex Chalk) for all he has done in his local community and, of course, with the f40 group to help to improve the formula and to make sure that what was, as he says, an incredibly complex piece of work ended up in the right place.”